Final College Football Playoff Projections, Pairings for Every Bowl Game

 NOVA Home Loans Arizona Bowl: Arkansas State* vs. San Diego State

-*Teams which have already accepted bowl invites
+*Teams have already accepted bowl invites

 There's still a ton of uncertainty, though, as none of the Group of Five conferences have a hierarchy for their bowl assignments.
 Aside from the Mountain West champ going to the Las Vegas Bowl and the Sun Belt champ to the New Orleans Bowl, just about everything is up for grabs.

-And this year, there's even the added element of there not being enough bowls for all the six-win teams.
-Thanks to Virginia Tech's Week 14 win over Marshall, four bowl-eligible teams will be left out of the postseason picture.
+And this year, there's even the added element of too few bowls for all the six-win teams.
+Thanks to Virginia Tech's Week 14 win over Marshall, five bowl-eligible teams will be left out of the postseason picture.

-The natural assumption is that those teams will be Southern Miss, Miami-Ohio, Wyoming and Louisiana-Monroe, since those are the six-win teams from each of the four worst conferences.
-However, there's no guarantee it will be those schools missing the cut.
+The natural assumption is that those will be Southern Miss, Miami-Ohio, Wyoming and Louisiana-Monroe, since those are the six-win teams from each of the four worst conferences, in addition to independent school Liberty.
+However, there's no guarantee those schools will miss the cut.

 But if these are the 11 matchups in this tier, sign us up for the New Orleans Bowl and the Famous Idaho Potato Bowl.
 In the former, UAB gets a chance against Appalachian State to show the world how quickly it has recovered from that two-year hiatus without a football program.
 And in the latter, Buffalo vs. Boise State is one heck of a "consolation" game between the losers of the MAC and MWC championships.